gluster/glusterfs-specs/under_review/Kerberos.md

 `SETFSGID` FOP could instruct the `COMPOUND` procedure to switch to a certain UID/GID.
 This requires trusting the Gluster-client fully, and should only be used as a fall-back solution when constrained delegation is not possible.

+By default I/O is not allowed when the `glusterfs/${client}@REALM` SPN is used.
+This would make it possible for any client to do I/O as any user.
+The option `krb5.unconstrained-clients` needs to be configured to allow specific clients to use the SPN for I/O.

 ### Username mapping